 City repairing last year's Douglas Creek Open Space washouts

-The City of Colorado Springs Public Works Department is repairing several drainages around the
+The City of Colorado Springs Public Works Department is repairing several

 city that were damaged by flooding last summer.